-LOS ANGELES (CNS) - Los Angeles County Inspector General Max Huntsman has accused Sheriff Alex Villanueva of promoting a “code of silence'' around secret societies within his department, but Villanueva calls the IG's actions “purely politically driven and an attempt to undermine the department.''
+LOS ANGELES (CNS) - Los Angeles County Inspector General Max Huntsman today accused Sheriff Alex Villanueva of promoting a “code of silence” around secret societies within his department.

 According to the report, tensions between the Banditos and non-members led to an assault on younger deputies by veterans of the department following an East L.A. station party at Kennedy Hall in September 2018.
 One deputy was allegedly choked and began to lose consciousness, while another required stitches to his lip.
 A third told investigators that an older deputy threatened his family.